anders-s-olsen/Mlops_project/reports/README.md

 ## Overall project checklist

-The checklist is *exhaustic* which means that it includes everything that you could possible do on the project in relation the curricilum in this course.
+The checklist is *exhaustive* which means that it includes everything that you could possible do on the project in relation the curricilum in this course.
 Therefore, we do not expect at all that you have checked of all boxes at the end of the project.

 ### Week 1

-* [ ] Create a git repository
+* [x] Create a git repository
-* [ ] Make sure that all team members have write access to the github repository
+* [x] Make sure that all team members have write access to the github repository
-* [ ] Create a dedicated environment for you project to keep track of your packages
+* [x] Create a dedicated environment for you project to keep track of your packages
-* [ ] Create the initial file structure using cookiecutter
+* [x] Create the initial file structure using cookiecutter
-* [ ] Fill out the `make_dataset.py` file such that it downloads whatever data you need and
+* [x] Fill out the `make_dataset.py` file such that it downloads whatever data you need and
-* [ ] Add a model file and a training script and get that running
+* [x] Add a model file and a training script and get that running
-* [ ] Remember to fill out the `requirements.txt` file with whatever dependencies that you are using
+* [x] Remember to fill out the `requirements.txt` file with whatever dependencies that you are using
-* [ ] Remember to comply with good coding practices (`pep8`) while doing the project
+* [x] Remember to comply with good coding practices (`pep8`) while doing the project
 * [ ] Do a bit of code typing and remember to document essential parts of your code
-* [ ] Setup version control for your data or part of your data
+* [x] Setup version control for your data or part of your data
-* [ ] Construct one or multiple docker files for your code
+* [x] Construct one or multiple docker files for your code
-* [ ] Build the docker files locally and make sure they work as intended
+* [x] Build the docker files locally and make sure they work as intended
-* [ ] Write one or multiple configurations files for your experiments
+* [x] Write one or multiple configurations files for your experiments
-* [ ] Used Hydra to load the configurations and manage your hyperparameters
+* [x] Used Hydra to load the configurations and manage your hyperparameters
 * [ ] When you have something that works somewhat, remember at some point to to some profiling and see if you can optimize your code
-* [ ] Use Weights & Biases to log training progress and other important metrics/artifacts in your code.
+* [x] Use Weights & Biases to log training progress and other important metrics/artifacts in your code.
 Additionally, consider running a hyperparameter optimization sweep.
 * [ ] Use Pytorch-lightning (if applicable) to reduce the amount of boilerplate in your code

 ### Week 2

 * [ ] Write unit tests related to the data part of your code
-* [ ] Write unit tests related to model construction and or model training
+* [x] Write unit tests related to model construction and or model training
 * [ ] Calculate the coverage.
-* [ ] Get some continuous integration running on the github repository
+* [x] Get some continuous integration running on the github repository
-* [ ] Create a data storage in GCP Bucket for you data and preferable link this with your data version control setup
+* [x] Create a data storage in GCP Bucket for you data and preferable link this with your data version control setup
-* [ ] Create a trigger workflow for automatically building your docker images
+* [x] Create a trigger workflow for automatically building your docker images
-* [ ] Get your model training in GCP using either the Engine or Vertex AI
+* [x] Get your model training in GCP using either the Engine or Vertex AI
-* [ ] Create a FastAPI application that can do inference using your model
+* [x] Create a FastAPI application that can do inference using your model
-* [ ] If applicable, consider deploying the model locally using torchserve
+* [x] If applicable, consider deploying the model locally using torchserve
-* [ ] Deploy your model in GCP using either Functions or Run as the backend
+* [x] Deploy your model in GCP using either Functions or Run as the backend

 ### Week 3

-* [ ] Check how robust your model is towards data drifting
+* [x] Check how robust your model is towards data drifting
-* [ ] Setup monitoring for the system telemetry of your deployed model
+* [x] Setup monitoring for the system telemetry of your deployed model
 * [ ] Setup monitoring for the performance of your deployed model
 * [ ] If applicable, play around with distributed data loading
 * [ ] If applicable, play around with distributed model training